gagan-daka/guess-image-letter-game/README.md

-This is a simple game where the user they have to guess the first letter of the image.
-All game logic is in js <br>
+This is a simple game where the user they have to guess the first letter of the image. <br>
 When the user guess the image, this image will change and in the left side appears a new image.
-The more images the user guesses, the faster the new images will move.
+The more images the user guesses, the faster the new images will move.<br>
+All game logic is in js

 <h1>GAME SCENARIO</h1>